 These zones are widely used in emerging and developing countries as a policy tool to create a favorable investment climate and compensate for weaknesses in the national business environment.
 Their primary objectives are to attract foreign direct investment, boost exports, diversify economic activity, and create employment opportunities.

-Governments also expect the domestic economy to benefit from knowledge and technology transfers in the long term.
-The long term of the long te
+Governments also expect the domestic economy to benefit from knowledge and technology transfers in the long term.87 Moreover, at least one study from China shows that developing low-carbon FEZs can reduce regional carbon emissions.88

 It is important to note that FEZs do not by definition host green or low-carbon activities.
 FEZs with a narrow focus on economic growth without an innovative focus already exist in Ukraine.
-Since 1997, there have been five public and eleven private FEZs in the sectors food processing, metalworking, coal, and chemicals.
+Since 1997, there have been five public and eleven private FEZs in the sectors food processing, metalworking, coal, and chemicals.89

 Given the challenges and opportunities of the energy transition, a rational approach today might be to create so-called Low-Carbon Zones, that is, FEZs with a comparatively low carbon footprint that provide a testing ground for pilot projects and policies for reducing the environmental impact of industrial operations.
-Such areas may be well placed to attract significant investments and set the benchmark for production standards.
+Such areas may be well placed to attract significant investments and set the benchmark for production standards.90

-Karakas, Stamegna, and Zachariadis, 'Public Economic Support in the EU State Aid and Special Economic Zones'.
+86 Karakas, Stamegna, and Zachariadis, 'Public Economic Support in the EU State Aid and Special Economic Zones'.

-Kiel Institute for the World Economy, 'Ukraine Support Tracker - A Database of Military, Financial and Humanitarian Aid to Ukraine'.
+87 Kiel Institute for the World Economy, 'Ukraine Support Tracker - A Database of Military, Financial and Humanitarian Aid to Ukraine'.

-Chen, Long, and Lin, 'Special Economic Zone, Carbon Emissions and the Mechanism Role of Green Technology Vertical Spillover'.
+88 Chen, Long, and Lin, 'Special Economic Zone, Carbon Emissions and the Mechanism Role of Green Technology Vertical Spillover'.

-World Bank, 'Special Economic Zones, Performance, Lessons Learned, and Implications for Zone Development'.
+89 World Bank, 'Special Economic Zones, Performance, Lessons Learned, and Implications for Zone Development'.

-The World Bank Group, 'Low-Carbon Zones.
+90 The World Bank Group, 'Low-Carbon Zones.
 A Practicioner's Handbook'.